nterprise/api-docs/data/docs/jekyll/api/niagara/oas_location.md

                     type: object
                     description: Date filter has no options
               - type: object
-                description: >-
-                  Filter to transform values into null.
-This is helpful when trying to make a value required.
-The following are considered
+                description: Filter to transform values into null.
+This is helpful when trying to make a value required
-                  empty:

-                  # The number 0 or 0.0

-                  # empty string ''

-                  # A boolean false

-                  # The word 'false'

-                  #
                 required:
                   - type
                   - options